mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 ### void WriteXml([XmlWriter writer](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmlwriter?view=net-8.0), [XmlOptions options](/reference/datagate/datagate-client/xml-options.html))

 Writes the ADG object to an XML writer using the specified options.

+#### Remarks
+This method is used to write the ADG object to an XML writer using the specified options.
+The writer parameter specifies the XML writer to write to.
+The options parameter specifies the options to use when writing the XML, such as whether to include schema information or whether to indent the XML.This can be useful for serializing the object's state to XML.

 ```cs
 void WriteXml(XmlWriter writer, XmlOptions options)